rbaumgar/openshift-logging/README.md

 route.route.openshift.io/grafana created
 ```

-Go to Grafana route and login with an OpenShift user.
+Go to the Grafana route and login with an OpenShift user.

 ```shell
 # get Grafana URL